CTF Life Takes the Lead in Voluntary ESG Disclosure

 About CTF Life

-Chow Tai Fook Life Insurance Company Limited ("CTF Life") is proud of its rich, 40-year legacy in Hong Kong.
-CTF Life is a wholly-owned subsidiary of CTF Services Limited ("CTFS") (Hong Kong Stock Code: 659) and one of the most well-established life insurance companies in Hong Kong.
-As a member of Chow Tai Fook Enterprises Limited, CTF Life consistently strengthens its collaboration with the Chow Tai Fook Group ecosystem to support customers and their loved ones in navigating life's journey with personalised planning solutions, lifelong protection and diverse lifestyle experiences.
-By leveraging the Group's robust financial strength and strategic investments across the globe, CTF Life aspires to become a leading insurance company in Asia while continuously creating value beyond insurance.
+Chow Tai Fook Life Insurance Company Limited ("CTF Life") is one of the most well-established life insurance companies in Hong Kong, supporting customers and their loved ones in navigating life's journey with personalised planning solutions, lifelong protection and diverse lifestyle experiences.
+CTF Life aspires to become a leading insurance company in Asia while continuously creating value beyond insurance.

 Chow Tai Fook Life Insurance Company Limited (Incorporated in Bermuda with limited liability)